 - When you nurture leads effectively, they're more likely to become active buyers; when they do become active buyers, they're more likely to stick around as repeat customers and referrals for your business.

-Closure is a critical element of the sales process.
-When the prospect is absolutely confident about your product, they may want to purchase your product.
+Closing a deal or the closure stage is a critical element of the sales process.
+When the prospect is confident about your product, they may want to purchase your product.

 It's when you get your customer to say yes, and it's when they're committed to doing business with you.
 That translates into successful closure.